Roy Williams (wide receiver): Detroit Lions

 In 2004, Williams set Lions rookie records with 54 receptions for 817 yards and eight touchdowns in 12 games; he suffered an ankle injury midway through the season that limited his effectiveness.
+He was named to the PFWA All-Rookie Team.

-The following season, the team spent their first-round draft pick (10th overall) on yet another receiver, this time USC star Mike Williams.
-He finished first on the team in receiving yards (687), average per catch (15.3) and second in receptions (45).
+The following season, the team spent their first-round draft pick (10th overall) on yet another receiver, this time USC star Mike Williams (no relation).
+He (Roy) finished first on the team in receiving yards (687), average per catch (15.3) and second in receptions (45).